willp240/antinullh/HOWTO.md

 - `sigma_scale`: Global scaling factor each step size gets multiplied by
 - `beeston_barlow`: Bool to determine if we should use the Beeston-Barlow method to account for MC stats uncertainty.
 If 1/True, it is used
 - `save_outputs`: Bool to determine if the output files should be written.
 If 1/True, they are saved.
 This is useful for running multiple fixed oscillation fits to avoid producing ~millions of files at once.
 It is currently only implemented for the `fixedosc_fit` exec (for all other execs output files will be produced regardless of this bool)
+- `llh_scan_points`: For the llh scan execs, this will set how many points are in the scan (defaults to 150).
+Other execs will just ignore this parameter

 <h5>Fit Parameter Tables</h5>